Silkeborg IF

 Silkeborg Idrætsforening, ([ˈse̝lkəˌpɒˀ ˈitʁætsfɒˌe̝ˀne̝ŋ]; commonly known as Silkeborg IF or SIF in short) is a professional football club based in Silkeborg, Denmark.
 The club was founded in 1917, reached the highest level of Danish football in 1987, and afterwards became one of the most successful football clubs in Denmark.
-They won the 1993–94 Danish Superliga, finished 3rd in 1994–95, 2000–01, and 2021–22, 2nd in 1997–98, and won the Danish Cup in 2001.
-Silkeborg has participated in Europe several times, winning the UEFA Intertoto Cup in 1996.
+They won the 1993–94 Danish Superliga, finished third in 1994–95, 2000–01, and 2021–22, second in 1997–98, and won the Danish Cup in 2001 and 2024.
+Silkeborg has participated in European competitions several times, winning the UEFA Intertoto Cup in 1996.

 History

 Founded in 1917, the football section of Silkeborg IF played in the top ranks of Jutland until a short visit in the third division in 1962.
 In 1966, however the team was promoted to the 2nd division of Danish football.
 In 1982, the club took the decisive step towards the Danish top football, as the company SIF Football Support A / S was founded, a professional company that would be responsible for professional football in Silkeborg.
 This resulted in a rise in 1987 to the country's top row, the 1st division.
 This came as a large surprise to most football enthusiasts and a reporter from the Danish newspaper Politiken wrote, "It will be a surprise if Silkeborg will win a corner kick."
-The team, however, played well and already in the third game of the season Silkeborg IF defeated Denmark's dominant team, Brøndby with a 1–0 win at home.
+The team, however, played well and already in the third game of the season Silkeborg defeated Denmark's dominant team, Brøndby with a 1–0 win at home.